manjuv1/Test/README.md

 ### Breakout for server connected ports

 Breakout of server connected ports will be added in Red Panda later.
-For now, excute the below command manually for the server connected ports.
+For now, execute the below command manually for the server connected ports.

 ```
 interface breakout port <port_number> mode <breakout_mode>